 Where to Stay in Oaxaca?

-I highly recommend staying in the Santo Domingo area of the city.
+I recommend staying in the Santo Domingo area of the city.
 It’s near all the sightseeing spots, bars and restaurants in the area.

 Los Pilares Hotel (Mid-Range)